A written statement, developed by the

 Listed below are some of the key steps in developing a maintenance

-- Establish the age of the building, types
+- Establish the age of the assets, types

 of assets in the asset register, risk profiles of the assets, and other